Freedom Party's Job Creation Plan

 The Answer: Govern Correctly

 The government can stop causing job losses by governing correctly.
 Specifically, it can lower taxes, it can eliminate monopolies and special advantages that it grants to some players and not to others.
-It can also do a better job of recognizing and protect property rights.
+It can also do a better job of recognizing and protecting property rights.

 Some of these improvements to governance can be seen in Freedom Party of Ontario’s 2011 election platform.
 As examples: